svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

     - **Type** ("defect", "enhancement", "task") are mapped to "Labels" "bug", "enhancement".
     - **Component** ("basic arithmetic", "linear algebra", "geometry", ...) are mapped to "Labels" with prefix `c: `
-    - **Priority** ("trivial"/"minor"/"major"/"critical"/"blocker") are mapped to "Labels" of the same name;
+    - **Priority** ("trivial"/"minor"/"major"/"critical"/"blocker") are mapped to "Labels" with prefix `p: `
-      no Label for the default priority "major".
-    - **Keywords** can be mapped to "Labels"
+    - **Keywords** just add them in free form to the issue description if there's no suitable "Label"
     - **Cc**: use `@USERNAME` either in the Issue description or in any comment.
       - Optionally, regular developers who would like to get notified automatically when a PR touches a particular part of the sage code can add themselves as a [Code Owner](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
     - **Description** becomes just the first comment on the Issue